Bosch Clothes Dryers Review

 The 8kg condenser dryer from Bosch is equipped with 15 programs, including a quick 40 minute cycle, a 15 minutes shirts cycle and a certified AllergyPlus cycle for those users with sensitive skin.
 There are also additional options such as ‘Easy Iron’ and ‘Low Heat’, giving you the ability to adjust settings to suit the material you’re drying, as well as a 120 minute anti-crease option that can be added on to the end of a program.

 To help make use to of the off peak energy tariffs, this clothes dryer has a 24 hour end time delay option and end of cycle buzzer that can be turned off to not disturb you during the night.
 Its downfall, however, is its energy efficiency rating, with just two stars.
-Using this clothes dryer could add around $105 to your annual electricity bill.

 - Dimensions (HxWxD): 2 x 59.8 x 59.9 cm